KunMinX/VIABUS-Architecture/README.md

 - Allows incremental refactoring in one hour per day, in business or module units. 💧
 - The structure is self-contained, purely natural decoupling, and no longer has to worry about the troubles of lazy colleagues. 🌱
 - Real time two-way communication across Activity and cross components can be completed just through the native interface. ⚡
+- No compile time annotation, and components written in Viabus can be used directly in any project.🌎
 - Less repetitive work, flat data interaction, and code reuse rate up to 100%. 💪
 - ...